carl-wallace/chamcert/README.md

 # chamcert

-Work-in-progress utility to generate artifacts containing a [deltaCertificateDescriptor](https://datatracker.ietf.org/doc/html/draft-bonnell-lamps-chameleon-certs-01) extension and to parse artifacts containing the extension and reconstruct a certificate from the extension.
+Quick and dirty utility to generate and (lightly) process artifacts containing a extensions and attributes from [draft-bonnell-lamps-chameleon-certs-01](https://datatracker.ietf.org/doc/html/draft-bonnell-lamps-chameleon-certs-01).

-At present, base certificates can be generated and parsed, with the reconstructed certificate compared to a reference value.
-TODO items include support for certificate verification, and CSR generation.

-A sample invocation of the tool is below.
+A sample invocation of the tool to generate a base certificate then reconstruct and check the delta is below.
 The first command takes a CA key, a CA cert, a delta cert and a destination to receive a base certificate.
 The second takes a reference (same as delta in first command) and a base from which to reconstruct a cert to compare to the reference.

 ```bash
 $ ./target/release/chamcert -k tests/artifacts/GoodCACert.key -c tests/artifacts/GoodCACert.crt -d ./tests/artifacts/ValidCertificatePathTest1EE.crt -b ./tests/artifacts/base.der